hack5hu/react-native-mobile-sms/README.md

 |------------------|-----------------------------------------|-----------------------------------------------------------------------|
 | `sendDirectSms`  | `mobileNumber: string, message: string` | Sends a direct SMS to the specified mobile number with the given message. |

-- **Note**: This function will use the SIM slot 1 for sending the SMS.
+- **Note**: This function will use the defualt SIM slot 1 for sending the SMS.

 ## 🛠️ Example